How Music Works: The Tools of Music Theory

 This comprehensive study of music theory provides a complete set of tools handy for either a lifelong interest in music or preparing to take college entrance exams.
-Explore theoretical concepts in the context of real-world projects through the repertoire of famous composers.
-Learn notation, rhythm, melody, harmony, and analysis.
-Use what you've learned to compose your own music.
+Explore theoretical concepts in short, fun, real-world assignments and study pieces by famous composers.
+Learn notation, rhythm, melody, harmony and analysis.
+Students can choose to use what they've learned to compose their own music.

 How this course works